adobe/aepsdk-edge-ios/Documentation/api-reference.md

 @objc(setLocationHint:)
 public static func setLocationHint(_ hint: String?)
 ```
-- _hint_ the Edge Network location hint to use when connecting to the Adobe Experience Platform Edge Network.
+- `hint` the Edge Network location hint to use when connecting to Edge Network.

 ##### Example
 ```swift